Meanwood: Tunnel How Hill

-Tunnel How Hill, north of the Stonegate Road, "was reputed to be the highest point in Leeds."
+Tunnel How Hill, north of Stonegate Road, "was reputed to be the highest point in Leeds".
 A folly in the form of a ruined castle stood there from the 18th century until 1946, dedicated to King Alfred.
 Some streets adjacent to the hill are named after King Alfred.

 The hill was formerly known as Pen-how-fyn, and a hamlet below it was Paenfynaen (where fynaen means settlement).
 It was referred to as Penny Fun in the 19th century and several houses in the vicinity used the name.
 The 1850 Ordnance Survey Map labels the settlement as Pen-y-ffynon.
 A public house in the Moor Allerton District Centre was called the Penny Fun until 2020, when it was renamed.

-Various Buildings
+Significant buildings

 The 1841 census listed 144 houses, including Carr House (Carr Manor), Meanwood Hall and Whalley House (now demolished).
 Most properties were stone cottages, now gone, with the exception of a few houses on Monkbridge Road.
 Hustler's Row remains as a group of 1850 stone cottages named after John Husler, a quarry owner.
 To the west along the road towards Meanwood Park are some houses built for tannery workers and the Meanwood Institute, built about 1820, but opened as the Institute in 1885, a Grade II listed building.

 Sugarwell Court on Meanwood Road, is the former Cliff Tannery, an 1866 Grade II listed building converted into a university hall of residence.
 Nearby is a former Baptist school, a brick Grade II listed building dating from about 1886.

 There are a number of 19th-century industrial buildings in Meanwood Valley along the Meanwood Beck, and 19th century terraced housing on the valley side leading to Headingley, Weetwood and Woodhouse, along with an area of woodland known locally as the Ridge.

-New estates have been built with grand, suburban housing, the Woodleas, the Stonegates and the Bowoods.
+New estates have been built with grand, suburban housing: the Woodleas, the Stonegates and the Bowoods.
 20th century council housing mixed with open space forms the opposite side of the valley leading up to Scott Hall.
 There is a shopping centre opposite a Waitrose Food & Home store on Green Road, near the site of a tannery which is believed to date from 1700.